UConn vs. Arkansas Predictions & Picks - NCAA Tournament Sweet 16

 UConn vs. Arkansas Predictions & Picks: Spread, Total - NCAA Tournament Sweet 16

-According to our computer prediction, UConn should cover the point spread, which currently sits at 3.5.
-The two teams are projected to eclipse the 139.5 over/under.
+According to our computer prediction, UConn projects to cover the 3.5-point spread in its matchup versus Arkansas.
+The over/under is currently listed at 140.5, and the two teams are projected to hit the over.

 UConn vs. Arkansas Game Info & Odds